 Both of these numbers are in place to prevent fraudulent activities and to verify user identity, which are two of the most important pillars in open banking security.

 2004: The creation of SOFORT

-At the time, screen scraping was seen as innovative, however APIs are the more secure and straightforward option.
+At the time, screen scraping was seen as innovative, but an application programming interface (API) is a more secure and straightforward option.

 2007: The first Payment Services Directive (PSD1)

-- a new industry category – payment service providers
+- a new industry category – payment initiation providers

 - a regulatory framework that permits non-banks to execute financial transactions

-- the implementation of transparency regulations for banks and payment service providers regarding services and fees
+- the implementation of transparency regulations for banks and payment initiation providers regarding services and fees

 - SEPA, a payment-integration initiative in the EU for streamlined euro transfers